magepages/mpdocs/docs/product-alerts/index.md

 ![Imgur](https://i.imgur.com/YZbbSzZ.png)

-- **Product SKU**: Insert the SKUs for products that customers want to be notified when they have better prices
+- **Product SKU**: Insert the SKUs for products that customers want to be notified when they have better prices.
+This is a required field.
 - **Product Name**: This field allow showing the product name after customers subscribe the email notifications
-- **Customer Email**: Insert the customer emails to get notification when product prices are better
+- **Customer Email**: Insert the customer emails to get notification when product prices are better.
+This is a required field.
 - **Customer Name**: This field allows showing the customers' name after they subscribe the email notifications, which are based on their email addresses.
 For customers who have not subscribed accounts on your site, they will be named as `Guest`
 - **Store View**: Select the store views whose products can be subscribed of price change notification.
 - **Status**: Show the product status after subscription.
+Status will be change along with the change of product SKU, Product name and Customer email.
 - **Created At**: Show the time of subscription only after subscribing.
 - **Last Send Date**: Show the last date of subscription

+`Note`: When you click to `save` or `Save and continue edit`, the system will send email to the customers who have subscribed notification.
+If you click `Sent` or `Resent`, the system wil send emails to customers notifying of back in stock products.

 #### 2. Most Requested Products

 ##### 2.1.
 Most Requested Products

-This part reports the most wanted products based on the data of customers subscription of better price items, which includes: Product name, Product SKU, Number of Requests, etc.
+This part reports the most wanted products based on the data of customers subscription of better price items, which includes: Product name, Product SKU, Number of Requests, etc. The subscribed products which are canceled will not be reported here.

 ![Imgur](https://i.imgur.com/b4kNnuE.png)